What Is Ethical Down?

 What is the Responsible Down Standard?

-Looking out for the blue RDS logo is the best way to ensure that the down clothing and equipment you buy is ethically sourced.
+The blue RDS logo indicates that the down clothing and equipment you buy is ethically sourced.
 At Alpkit we only use RDS-certified down or 100% recycled down.

 Responsible Down Standard RDS Ethically sourced down